garth5689/garth5689.github.io/_posts/2016-10-13-crossword_marquee.markdown

 <br>GARRISONFORD (12)
 <br>HARRISONKEILLOR (15)

-<p>I'm not sure exactly how I thought of this theme, but I did like the number of possible theme entries.
-I generated many many possible entries and settled on these because of the well-known actors and the division of the 11/13.
+<p>I generated many many possible entries and settled on these because of the well-known actors and the division of the 11/13.
 With each 11/13 pair being a swap, it should be easy to grasp the theme once one set of entries is determined.
-Other possiblities included:</p>
+I settled on the final entries with some help from a seasoned constructor Nancy Soloman.
+Additionally, the numbers and names worked so that there was an 11/13 split and there were two pairs of swapped names.</p>

 <p>In retrospect, the theme is a bit lackluster, and more could be done by expanding rhyming names or swapping more letters within the names in a predictable manner.
 That's a task for future puzzles.</p>

 <p>As far as the clues go, I am fond of:</p>

-<p>I settled on the final entries with some help from a seasoned constructor Nancy Soloman.
-Additionally, the numbers and names worked so that there was an 11/13 split and there were two pairs of swapped names.</p>

 <h2 class="section-heading">Thanks</h2>